louiseds/louiseds.github.io/about.md

 ### Performing arts

+* 2018 : Stage designer for _Les rats_, adapted and directed by Simon Rembado, Cie.
+Les Poursuivants.
 * 2017-2018 : Stage designer for _Solar Lottery_ a digital performance adapted (from P.K.Dick's novel) and directed by **Mathilde Gentil**, Gosh cie., in residence at La Paillasse, Le Carreau du temple, Le Centquatre, Le Labos d’Aubervillier, La Gaité Lyrique, Le Lieu Multiple à Poitier and in Doue (Program _Création en cours_)
 * 2017 : Stage designer assistant for _La princesse Maleine_ a play directed by **Pascal Kirsch**, cie.
 Théâtre de Lethé, shown at the Festival d'Avignon 2017, Avignon.
 * 2017 : Stage designer for the music concert of **Eric Lemuet** at the Supersonic, Paris.